 Probate is an important legal process that ensures a deceased person’s assets are distributed according to their final wishes.
-After someone dies, their will is presented to a probate court for validation.
+After someone dies, the executor presents their will to a probate court for validation.
 The court confirms the legitimacy of the will, appoints an executor or personal representative to manage the estate, and proceeds with identifying and assessing the deceased’s assets.
-During the probate process, any outstanding debts and taxes are paid off, and the remaining assets are distributed to the beneficiaries named in the will.
+During the probate process, the executor pays off any outstanding debts and taxes, and then distributes the remaining assets to the beneficiaries named in the will.
 Although probate can be lengthy and may involve legal costs, it provides a clear and structured process for managing the estate, safeguarding the rights of both creditors and beneficiaries.

 How To Obtain A Copy Of Probate Will?